 “Gordy,” it asked, “are you getting enough fiber?”

 Gordy sighed.
-He didn’t want to get into an argument with his toilet again.
+He really didn’t want to get into an argument with his toilet again.
 He was already feeling pretty stressed out.

 Everyone knew that, too.